top of page

 Temple Jewellery: The Bride as a Living Goddess

-No Tamil Brahmin bridal look is complete without Temple Jewellery, the regal collection inspired by the ornaments once worn by deities and devadasi the sacred dancers in ancient South Indian temples.
+No Tamil Brahmin bridal look is complete without Temple Jewellery, a regal collection inspired by ornaments once worn by deities and devadasi, the sacred dancers in ancient South Indian temples.

 A Legacy Crafted in Gold

-Originating in the Chola dynasty famous for India’s most breathtaking temple sculptures this jewellery was originally crafted to adorn idols in pure Indian gold and precious stones.
-Over time, dancers of Bharatanatyam adopted it, and it slowly became the crown jewel of South Indian bridal wear.
+Originating in the Chola dynasty, famous for India’s most breathtaking temple sculptures, this jewellery was originally crafted to adorn idols in pure Indian gold and precious stones.
+Over time, Bharatanatyam dancers adopted it, and it slowly became the crown jewel of South Indian bridal wear.

 Solah Shringar: The Sixteen Adornments of a Divine Bride

-While a Tamil Brahmin bride traditionally follows South Indian customs, her bridal radiance still resonates with the ancient concept of Solah Shringar the sixteen sacred adornments that transform a woman into the embodiment of Shakti.
-Each element of this ritual beauty carries a meaning, a blessing, and a connection to feminine divinity.
+While a Tamil Brahmin bride traditionally follows South Indian customs, her bridal radiance resonates with the ancient concept of Solah Shringar—the sixteen sacred adornments that transform a woman into the embodiment of Shakti.
+Each element of this ritual beauty carries meaning, a blessing, and a connection to feminine divinity.

 Here are all 16 elements, expanded and tailored to the Tamil aesthetic: